-Trade option (e.g., 1(c)):
+Trade option (e.g., 1(c)): 1c

 (c) SUPERSTRUCTURE GARDEN STUDIO BUILDING

 DESCRIPTION INDICATIVE SCOPE

 Blockwork cavity walls to standards of Approved documents A, L and R for small residential buildings.
 Construct cavity blockwork construction above slab level to achieve specified Building Regulation standards.
 Include horizontal and vertical damp proof courses where necessary.
 Incorporate all necessary wall ties and cavity closers.
-Section of block cavity wall, on pre-prepared base by other to demonstrate: • 3 course 90 deg corner. • 2 skin construction with min.
-50mm cavity. • Use of wall ties.
-Length of external wall returns to be min 450mm, determined to suit available materials.
+Section of block cavity wall, on pre-prepared ba by other to demonstrate: 3 course 90 deg corner.
+2 skin construction with min.
+50mm cavity.
+Use of wall ties.

-Unit content Tasks: Evidence Required Evidence Required Time (hrs) Marks 3.1 3.4 1.
+Unit content Tasl Fasks: Evidence Required Time (hrs) Marks 3.1 3.4 1.
 Interpret information provided (design drawings) specifications of materials for cavity walls. quantities and sizes of materials for cavity walls.
 Completed specification with quantities derived from drawings 1.5 2 4 3.5 2.
 Success criteria with reference to standard of workmanship for cavity walls (timescales, quality, and tolerance where appropriate).
 Written success criteria.
 2 3.2 3.3 3.6 3. a.
 Identify tools, equipment, and PPE required to construct the cavity walls Written report 1.5 4 3.7 3.9 b.
 Carry out the construction task safely.
 The scope of the task is indicated in the task sheet and involves the building of a sample of the cavity wall.
 Written report (that includes at least one photograph of construction task in progress being carried out safely and at least one photograph when completed, both/all with appropriate commentary) 5.0 14 3.8 c.
 Remove and dispose of materials with reference to re-cycling and/or re-use.
 Salvage materials for re-use Written report 0.5 2 3.10 4.
 Evaluate the construction task (sample cavity wall) as constructed.
-Written evaluation 1.5 12 10 40
+Written evaluation 1.5 12 Total 10 40